Xiaoming94/RustQuiz_NexerRnD/basics/questions.md

 The code before the last print is related to the `Option<>` type, which is an `enum`.
 Enums in rust will be explored later.
+For now, just understand that enums in rust are very different from traditional enums found in C/C++ and Java.
 The `if let...` statement on the other hand will only be evaluated to true if the `let` code is successfully assigned.

 ## Part2